 My Spanish minor enhanced my knowledge of the Spanish language.
 The ability to communicate in Spanish allowed me to bond with Spanish speaking patients during a medical missions trip to Honduras and with patients in the emergency department.

-My roles as Peer Mentor, Peer Mentor Coordinator, Supplemental Instruction leader in the School of Science, and president of Beta Beta Beta, the Biology Honor Society, provided skills to become a well-rounded physician and individual.
+My roles as Peer Mentor, Peer Mentor Coordinator, Peer Assisted Learning leader in the School of Science, and president of Beta Beta Beta, the Biology Honor Society, provided skills to become a well-rounded physician and individual.
 I mentored students who needed pre-medical advice.
-In my effort to pay forward all the advice I received from my peers, I have a website depicting my journey through medical school and residency, where I provide advice to medical students during their first two years, and to those currently applying to residency.
+In my effort to pay forward all the advice I received from my peers, I created a website depicting my journey through medical school and residency, where I provided advice to medical students during their first two years as well as for those applying to residency.

 Monmouth’s Pre-Health Advising Committee provided different opportunities for me as a pre-medical student.
 The affiliation between American University of Antigua (AUA) and MU provided a chance for me to enter medical school.
 I started AUA in September of 2014, doing basic science courses for 2 years in Antigua, then continued my clinical rotations in New York and in California.
 I graduated in June of 2019.
 I am currently a first year emergency medicine resident physician at St. Joseph’s Medical Center in Stockton, California: my number one program.
 I love being in the Emergency Department – it’s fast, fun and a thrill!
 I am able to see many different disease pathologies as well as help treat emergent cases that could ultimately save a person’s life.
 I have two more years left in my program and plan to pursue a fellowship in Global EM, Critical Care Medicine or Ultrasound and ultimately work in a community hospital, much like where I am today.